bmilesp/PHPUnit-Cake2/README.md

 ## Install the Plugin

-Istall withg composer via packagist by adding to your composer.json:require object:
+Install with composer via packagist by adding to your composer.json:require object:

+	"bmilesp/phpunit-cake2": "dev-master"

+Or:

 Install this plugin to your `app/Plugin` folder by cloning it to a folder called "Phpunit"